rust-lib-project/calibur/README.md

 * Support block-cache.

 ### IO
-* Support AIO for real asynchronous IO.
+* Support AIO for asynchronous IO.
+(I used user threads as independent io thread, but I'm not sure if it's a better solution than AIO.)